 When looking for housing recently in the Bay Area, I remember seeing the high starting price points for condos vs. apartments for rent.
 1 bedroom apartments fetched above $2,000 in most places worth considering while the jump to a 2-bedroom only amounted to $400-$600.

 Looking further, I saw the cost differential between a 2-bedroom and 3-bedroom apartment only added another $300-$400.
-Knowing I’m interested in saving money on living expenses, I naturally suggested to my wife we should consider getting a roommate.
+Knowing I’m interested in saving money on living expenses on our house hunting checklist, I naturally suggested to my wife we should consider getting a roommate.

 I tell you this knowing full well I wasn’t serious, given the new addition we’re expecting later this year.
 Finding a roommate willing to live with a married couple and a newborn would be a tough pitch to make.